DrMaster7/MBST_CMet/README.md

 2. After searching for stops, the stops will appear further down the page in this format:

     ![alt text](www/images/tabela_individual.png)
-    **Figure 4:** Example of three individual tables, taken from stops **110113**, **150101** and **160066** at 06:59 on 22 November 2025
+    **Figure 4:** Example of three individual tables, taken from stops **140690** at 10:38 on 24 November 2025

-    The table itself is easy to understand: it shows the stop searched, the line that the bus will serve that stop with its destination, the waiting time that the user will have until the bus arrives at the scheduled time, the basics.
+    The table itself is easy to understand: it shows the stop searched, the line that the bus will serve that stop with its destination, the waiting time that the user will have until the bus arrives at the scheduled time and the vehicle doing that schedule.

     The only thing that is not so straightforward is the type of timetable, but it is also simple to understand.
 Because Carris Metropolitana uses real time on its buses, it is more accurate to detect when a bus arrives at a stop, allowing the user to anticipate in advance if a bus is early, on time or late.